 - Select iCloud Photos

-After you turn on iCloud Photos, you’ll get access other options for syncing and sharing your photos.
+After you turn on iCloud Photos, you’ll get access to other options for syncing and sharing your photos.

 Time Machine to back up your photos and everything else